 It wouldn’t be a full Lucas Pope game though without a little twist for those that can complete their unsolicited mail tasks over multiple days, which you can discover for yourself without too much time investment.

 - Free browser based title by Lucas Pope based in HTML 5.

 - Send out junk mail on behalf of several companies including donations, car credit offers, timeshares and sweepstakes.

 - Battle time limits, various forms and a high volume of requests and combinations as you advance through the timed work sessions.

 - Simple core point and click gameplay that is easy to grasp and use.

-- Great humour, style and twist endings.
+- Great humour, art style and Lucas Pope style twist endings.

 Review Platform: Browser